Modern open-plan business office

 Sometimes you know your tone is off but you're not sure exactly how to fix it.
 Maybe you've written a message while frustrated and can feel that it reads more sharply than you intend.
 Maybe you're writing to someone in a language or register you're less comfortable with.

 This is where a professional email rewriter can genuinely help.
 Tools like Polishit let you paste a draft, select the tone you're going for — professional, friendly, assertive, diplomatic — and see a revised version that matches that register.
-It's not about replacing your judgment; it's about having a second set of eyes that doesn't bring emotional context to the draft you wrote.

 Polish Your Emails Instantly with Polishit